juanberasategui/Norwegian-Housing-Data/README.md

 # Norwegian-Housing-Data
-This repository contains data from the Norwegian housing market and the scripts used to get them
+This repository contains data from the Norwegian housing market.

 The variable names are self explaining.
 Mind that the data is not completely clean, this is something I will work on in the future.